cern-eos/eos/doc/configuration/recyclebin.rst

 to first recreate the parent directory structure before objects are restored.

-If the recycle bin is applicable for a deletion operation the quota is immedeatly removed from the original quota node and added to the recycle quota.
+If the recycle bin is applicable for a deletion operation the quota is immediately removed from the original quota node and added to the recycle quota.
 Without recycle bin quota is released once files are physically deleted!

 Command Line Interface
 ----------------------